Exporting Stata Results to MS Office

 matrix means = e(b) gen meanvar1= means[1,1] gen meanvar2= means[1,2] gen meanvar3= means[1,3] list meanvar* in 1 +--------------------------------+ | meanvar1 meanvar2 meanvar3 | |--------------------------------| 1. | 289.6824 106.6606 396.343 | +--------------------------------+

-Since every observation has the same values for the three means, we can export just one obs to Excel.
+Since every observation has the same values for the three means, we can keep just one observation.

 Here is an example of how to write a program to build a more complex table with many rows.